For Hong Kong, a chill sets in as rich China tourists shop elsewhere

 While daytrippers from just outside Hong Kong continue to buy daily essentials there, Chinese travelers with cash to burn are homing in on places like South Korea and Japan.
 According to the Japan National Tourism Organization, Chinese visitors lured by the weaker yen and easier visa rules nearly tripled in February to a monthly record: With one in four tourists in Japan, Chinese became the biggest visitor group in a country with which relations have often been fraught.

-That’s bad news for Hong Kong retailers like Chow Tai Fook Jewelry (1929.HK) and cosmetics chain Sa Sa International Holdings Ltd (0178.HK).
-To the chagrin of some Hong Kongers, these firms expanded networks in the former British colony by about 50 percent over the past five years to cater to then-surging demand from Chinese tourists.
+That’s bad news for Hong Kong retailers like Chow Tai Fook Jewellery and cosmetics chain Sa Sa International Holdings Ltd. To the chagrin of some Hong Kongers, these firms expanded networks in the former British colony by about 50 percent over the past five years to cater to then-surging demand from Chinese tourists.

 “The old shops are squeezed and replaced by chain stores like Chow Tai Fook, Sa Sa and other popular shops for them (mainland buyers),” said one 22-year-old Hong Kong shopper, who gave his surname as Yu.
 “That is crazy!”